-- A. Accrued Leave Earned and unused annual leave, certain holiday leave, sick leave available for use under the sick leave policy, compensatory leave, and unused personal leave. - B. Alternative Position A position to which an eligible employee may be temporarily reassigned during a period of intermittent Family and Medical (F&M) leave and/or working a reduced schedule.
+- A. Accrued Leave Earned and unused annual leave, certain holiday leave, sick leave available for use under the sick leave policy, compensatory leave, and unused personal leave. - B. Alternative Position A position to which an eligible employee may be temporarily reassigned during a period of intermittent Family and Medical (F&M)-leave (FML) and/or working a reduced schedule.
 The alternative position shall have equivalent benefits and pay as the position from which the eligible employee was reassigned. - C. Care "to take care of" or "to care for".
 The term care is intended to be read broadly to include both physical and psychological care.
-The language applies to the period of inpatient care and home care as well. - D. Child (except for military F&M leave requests) A person who is the son or daughter of an eligible employee and who is under eighteen (18) years of age; or, eighteen (18) years of age or older and incapable of self-care because of a mental or physical disability during the period of the serious illness.
+The language applies to the period of inpatient care and home care as well. - D. Child (except for military F&M leave FML requests) A person who is the son or daughter of an eligible employee and who is under eighteen (18) years of age; or, eighteen (18) years of age or older and incapable of self-care because of a mental or physical disability during the period of the serious illness.
 The son(s) and/or daughter(s) may be the biological, adopted, step or foster child(ren) of the eligible employee.
-The term "child" shall also include someone who is the legal ward of the eligible employee or someone for whom the eligible employee has provided sufficient, notarized affidavit(s) and proof of financial dependence that he/she is standing in loco parentis.
+The term "child" shall also include someone who is the legal ward of the eligible employee or someone for whom the eligible employee has provided sufficient, notarized affidavit(s) and proof of financial dependence that he/she is standing in loco parentis. - E. Covered Active Duty - in the case of a member of a regular component of the Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country; and in the case of a member of a reserve component of the Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country under a call or order to active duty under a provision of law referred to in Section 101(a)(13)(B) of title 10, United States Code. - F. Covered Family Members of Covered Servicemembers (Military Leave Only) -Care by an USM employee, for a Covered Servicemember who becomes ill or injured as a result of service in the military, who is a: - 1.
+Spouse; and/or - 2.
+Parent; and/or - 3.
+Child (including adult children); or - 4. if none of the above is available, the Next Of Kin.